 Frequently Asked Questions on CPAP therapy

-Sleep apnea and diabetes are related because it makes it more difficult for you to manage your diabetes.
+are related because it makes it more difficult for you to manage your diabetes.
 It tends to incite a state of severe insulin resistance.
 As a result, this can lead to compensatory hyper-insulinemia, and increase the requirement for higher doses of exogenous insulin.
 Prevalence of this condition can worsen or even lead to the development of type-2 diabetes in sleep apnea patients.

 Hypertension occurs in close correlation to Obstructive Sleep Apnea (OSA).
 Studies find that almost 50% of patients with hypertension also suffer from OSA.
 This correlation is greater in cases of people with resistant hypertension – people who have tried a variety of treatments to control their blood pressure but have been unsuccessful.